TNL-Project/TNL/Documentation/UsersGuide/ReductionAndScan/ug_ReductionAndScan.md

 explicitly and it will not affect the performance significantly.
 On the other hand, the scan function takes interval of the vector elements where the scan is performed as its second and third argument.
-The next argument is the reduction operation to be performed by the scan and the last parameter is the idempotent element of the reduction operation.
+The next argument is the reduction operation to be performed by the scan and the last parameter is the identity element of the reduction operation.

 The result looks as: